Code of Conduct

 - Common-source alcohol containers (e.g., gallon cooler, kegs, boxed wine, etc.) are not permitted.

-- Production of alcohol and/or distribution to individuals under the age of twenty-one (21) will not be permitted.
+- Production of alcohol and/or distribution will not be permitted.

 Section C: Bicycles, Skateboards, Roller-blades, and Hoverboards

-- Bicycle riding, skateboarding or roller-blading and hoverboards, inside any building at any time.
+- Bicycle riding, skateboarding or roller-blading and hoverboards, is prohibited inside any building at any time.

-- Bicycles blocking entryways, doors, stairwell banisters, or handicap ramps.
-These bikes will be picked up by Security.
+- Bicycles may not block entryways, doors, stairwell banisters, or handicap ramps.
+These bikes may be picked up by Campus Safety.
 Parked bicycles should be locked at all times.

-- The use of hoverboards on campus is prohibited.
+- The use of hoverboards and electric bikes on campus is prohibited.

 Section D: Careless Conduct